-Births and deaths were projected based on the historical birth data of up to 2019.
+Births and deaths were projected based on the historical birth data of up to 2020.
 Mortality rates were projected using the methodology described in Clark and Sharrow 20112.
 Mortality rates for the 85+ age group were further divided into 5-year age groups up to 100+.
 Potential changes in life expectancy were considered when applying the number of deaths in the model.
 Certain constraints were applied to the calculation to ensure the annual number of deaths remains at a reasonable level as the aging population is expected to increase in the future.
-The assumption is that life expectancy will increase due to factors such as medical advancement and healthier lifestyles among the elderly population.
-Fertility rates were projected up to 2030 and the 2030 rates were kept constant for 2031-2045.
+Since the 2020 deaths data may be impacted by COVID-19, the 2020 deaths data was adjusted based on CDC's estimated excess deaths when forecasting future mortality rates to ensure these rates were not affected by short-term pandemic-related deaths.